 In order to accomplish this, let's first look at the reasons why people return items:

-- Customers overbuy to see which items they enjoy the best, then return the rest.
+📦 Overbuying to see which items they enjoy, then returning the rest.

-With all of these reasons described above in mind, here are five strategies you can employ today to reduce your company's rate of return on goods.
+With all of these reasons described above in mind, here are 5 strategies you can employ today to reduce your company's product return rate:

-5 ways to reduce your rate of return
+5 ways to reduce your product return rate

-The Problem: Customers return items because it wasn’t what they were expecting, the item didn't fit, or was not the right size.
+The Problem: Customers return items because it wasn’t what they were expecting, the item didn't fit, or were not the right size.